Deng Xiaoping: Export focus

 The reforms sought to improve labor productivity.
 New material incentives and bonus systems were introduced.
 Rural markets selling peasants' homegrown products and the surplus products of communes were revived.
 Not only did rural markets increase agricultural output, they stimulated industrial development as well.
 With peasants able to sell surplus agricultural yields on the open market, domestic consumption stimulated industrialization as well and also created political support for more difficult economic reforms.

 There are some parallels between Deng's market socialism especially in the early stages, and Vladimir Lenin's NEP as well as those of Nikolai Bukharin's economic policies, in that both foresaw a role for private entrepreneurs and markets based on trade and pricing rather than central planning.
-An interesting anecdote on this note is the first meeting between Deng and Armand Hammer.
-Deng pressed the industrialist and former investor in Lenin's Soviet Union for as much information on the new economic policy as possible.
+As academics Christopher Marquis and Kunyuan Qiao observe, Deng had been present in the Soviet Union when Lenin implemented the NEP, and it is reasonable to infer that it may have impacted Deng's view that markets could exist within socialism.
+In first meeting between Deng and Armand Hammer, Deng pressed the industrialist and former investor in Lenin's Soviet Union for as much information on the new economic policy as possible.